-Clippings with biographical and historical notes on Brulé, Sans Arc, and Oglala Indians, and other associates, on the Pine Ridge, Rosebud, and Cheyenne River Indian Reservations and in Rapid City.
-Major topics include the American Indian Movement and Indian claims to the Black Hills.
+Clippings with biographical and historical notes on Dakota-Lakota Indians and associates, on the Pine Ridge, Rosebud, and Cheyenne River Indian reservations and in Rapid City.
+Major topics include the American Indian Movement and Black Hills claims.

-Digital still photography with related sound recordings and ephemera from the annual national meetings of the Tekakwitha Conference since 2011; the Official U.S. St. Kateri Tekakwitha Canonization Pilgrimage to the Vatican/ Rome with related U.S. events, 2012-2013; the Little Servants of the Cross in Arizona, 2012; and the a 2013 Pro-Life rally in Washington, D.C.
+Digital still photography with related sound recordings and ephemera pertaining to the Tekakwitha Conference, 2011-; the official pilgrimage from the United States for the canonization of Saint Kateri Tekakwitha in Vatican City/ Rome and Washington, D.C., 2012-2013; the Little Servants of the Cross in Arizona, 2012; and a Pro-Life rally in Washington, D.C., 2013.

 RED CLOUD INDIAN SCHOOL RECORDS

-See -- Holy Rosary Mission -- Red Cloud Indian School Records.
+See -- Marquette Archives > eArchives (Digital Collections) > Native Collections > Holy Rosary Mission - Red Cloud Indian School Records.